gabrieldrs/Node.js-Sandbox/README.md

 - this [Node.js tutorial]: It introduces mongoDB and is a good way to put in practice all the concepts.
 - The [Mongoose QuickStart] Guide: It introduces Mongoose in general.
 - This [GitHub Repo]: It shows how to implement mongoose in express, it's REALLY old, but I could manage to adapt it to the current version of express (really helpful).
+- This [MongoDB Quick Reference]: It helps when I need to manually check something in the database.

 If you want to see some more of my work, you can always visit my [portfolio].